de-vnull/vnstat-on-merlin/more-info.md

 ### More information - vnStat-on-Merlin ###

+# Data-limits

+The information that is reported by vnStat (and therefore vnStat-on-Merlin) regarding data use should be considered a guide - an approximation of actual use.
+The application vnStat reports totals that may or may not be equivalent to those recorded by your provider, may start and/or stop on a different date, and/or be affected by variables such as hardware acceleration, router settings that bypass the TCP/IP stack, or even by scheduled reboots.
+The user must conduct proper due diligence to determine if the usage reported by vnStat aligns with your provider.
+The user assumes all responsibility for the use of the information provided by vnStat and vnStat-on-Merlin.

+# Units

+The units reported by vnstat 1.18, upon which vnStat-on-Merlin is based, calculate using IEC standards (KiB/MiB), which differs slightly from KB/MB typically used by ISPs (1.049 actually).
+There is a setting in `vnstat.conf` ("UnitMode") which allows the user to change the preferred unit, __but no recalculation is performed__.
+This has been confirmed verified by the author of vnStat (Teemu Toivola).

+The calculations for `Data usage for current month` against the data limit is calculated in KB/MB as would typically be used by ISPs, by leveraging the underlying vnstat totals and multiplying accordingly.

 # MonthRotate

 * In a post, the author of vnStat (Teemu Toivola) provied more detail on the `MonthRotate` setting found in vnstat.conf: